3 Kinds of Dance To Shape Your Legs, Glutes, and Waist

 - Helps tone the body.

-- Reduces stress and muscular tension.
+- Reduces stress and muscle tension.

 - Increases vitality and energy.

-- Excellent for increasing confidence in oneself.
+- Excellent for increasing self-confidence.

 - Prevents depression.

 - Improves circulation.